Operating principle system 1: pressure on the neck

 Knotted halter:

 In great lines the under “Side pull” described influence is also applicable to knotted halters.
 We can say that the low, central attachment of the reins help the discriminating influence of the given aids considerably.
 Knotted halters may not be used for lunging.
-(Available models F.R.A.® babia F.R.A.®, pablo and F.R.A.® capal.

 Suitability:

 The side pull and knotted halters are, because of their direct influence, very good simple bridles for the rider as well as the horse.
 They are used in combination with light rein contact and are very suitable for sensitive horses.
 Therefore the bridle is explicitly suitable to ride young horses and fiery sensitive horses.
 The bridles are also suitable to correct spoiled horses that are afraid of the rider’s hands.
 The simplicity of the bridle makes it also suitable for the beginning rider.
-Finally the bridles give fine possibilities to make a country ride, a trekking and long distance rides.
+Finally the bridles give fine possibilities to make a country ride, driving and long distance rides.

 All bridles of system 3 may also be used as a halter.